ssbindu/FinalProject/README.md

 ### 6. How to execute the project:
 - Download the project.
 - Download nodejs
-- Download MysqL Workbench
+- Download MySQL Workbench
-- Inside the files of the project, in connection.js file remove my password from password section and put your password of mysql.
+- Inside the files of the project, in connection.js file remove my password from password section and put your password of MySQL.
 - In MysqL Workbench (in query 1), paste these lines of codes:

 ALTER USER 'root'@'localhost' IDENTIFIED WITH mysql_native_password BY 'Your Password';